facade4j/security/README.md

 # About facade4j - security
-The Simple Security Facade for Java security.
+The simple facade for Java security.

 Build a generic security facade for http://shiro.apache.org/